s-h-a-d-o-w/shadertoy-webcam-recorder/README.md

 Webcam recording app that is supposed to enable users to choose from the library of webcam shaders on shadertoy.com (at some point).

+## Development notes

+Note that running `start:dev` requires a cert.pfx (a certificate without password) in the root directory.
+(See e.g. [here](https://github.com/webpack/webpack-dev-server/pull/1425/files) for how to create them)

 ## Notes on architecture

 - Web workers enable processing of the recording in separate threads